workingDog/Gpsd4Scala/readme.md

     linker !
 Start
     Thread.sleep(1000)

-Commands can also be sent to the gpsd daemon such as:
+Other commands can also be sent to the gpsd daemon such as:

   - linker !
 Version
   - linker !
 Poll